- Find a Trail

 - Get Involved

-The Chattahoochee Riverwalk in Columbus, skirts the banks of the Chattahoochee River.
+The Chattahoochee Riverwalk in Columbus skirts the banks of the Chattahoochee River, which follows the border between Georgia and Alabama.
 The meandering and hilly paved pathway links the quaint cotton mill village of Bibb City, downtown Columbus, and the drill fields at Fort Benning.

 The Chattahoochee River originates in the mountains of north Georgia and flows to the Florida Panhandle.
 Steamboats loaded with cotton plied the river through Columbus in the 1800s and commerce depended on the river with the arrival of the railroad and other means of transportation.